CodeYourFuture/syllabus/docs/contributing/setup.md

 ### To Production

-All commits are deployed automatically when they are merged into `master`.
+All commits are deployed automatically when they are merged into `main`.